Das-Boot/msrt/README.md

 git clone https://github.com/cosanlab/msrt.git
 ```

-2. Navigate to the `experiments/study2` directory and then install the dependencies using npm commands made accessible by Node.js.
+2. Navigate to the `client` directory and then install the dependencies using npm commands made accessible by Node.js.

 ```bash
 npm install